[Editor’s note: This story was previously published in Dec 2018. It has since been updated and republished.]

 For investors looking to put some risk capital to work, here are five low-priced stocks that have great potential in the new year.

 Over the summer, Dova Pharmaceuticals (NASDAQ:DOVA) was riding high.
 The biotech firm had scored an approval for their drug Doptelet.
 The drug is used to treat thrombocytopenia — which is a low-blood-platelet disorder.
 With that disease, patients find it hard to form blood clots and suffer major bleeding from even a small injury.
 The drug has plenty of blockbuster potential.
 Unfortunately, that potential hasn’t lived up to expectations.

-Management recently cut sales guidance for the drug down to just $2.4 million.
-That’s about half of what Wall Street is looking for.
-At the same time, several key executives have recently left the company.
-Naturally, investors are spooked and shares have nose-dived, dropping from a recent high of about $30 per share down to under $7.
+Management then cut sales guidance for the drug down to just $2.4 million.
+That’s about half of what Wall Street was looking for.
+At the same time, several key executives left the company.
+Naturally, investors are spooked and shares have nose-dived, dropping from a recent high of nearly $32 per share in June down to under $8.